 “Pretty much all of Balaam was there, Tommy,” Lilly says, her voice hinting at a snooty tone, “so, yes, I was there.
 And Melissa, that’s gross by the way.”

 “Yeah, but a man’s got needs, man” – his eye wanders to Candace who’s dosing in an armchair – “what about you, hot stuff?”

 Lilly crinkles the bridge of her nose.
-It’s like she’s going to inform him that girls don’t kiss and tell, it’s immodest.
+It’s like she’s going to inform him that girls don’t kiss and tell because it’s immodest.
 But she’s only thinking of a good one.
 “Bruiser, probably,” she says, so casually.
 “Oh, wait!
 Danny McDermott was pretty awful too.
-He weighed a ton.”
+And I only gave him head.”

 “Ha!
 Seri” – Marie hiccups, her head bobbing up and down – “seriously?”